yunishi3/3D-FCR-alphaGAN/README.md

 As a result, over 185K scenes were gathered which has 12 classes (empty, ceiling, floor, wall, window, chair, bed, sofa, table, tvs, furn, objs).
 #### ImageImageImageImage
 This dataset is really sparse which means around 92% voxels in this scene are empty class averagely.
-In addition this dataset has plemty of varieties such as living room, bathroom, restroom, dining room, garage etc.
+In addition, this dataset has plenty of varieties such as living room, bathroom, restroom, dining room, garage etc.

 ## Models
 ### Network Architecture
-The network architecture of this work is fully convolutional auto encoding generative adversarial networks.
+The network architecture of this work is fully convolutional auto- encoding generative adversarial networks.
 This is inspired by 3DGAN[1] and alphaGAN[4].
 And fully convolution and classifing multi objects are novel architectures.
 #### ImageImageImageImage
-This network combined variatinal auto encoder with generative adversarial network.
-Also the KL divergence loss of variational auto encoder is replaced with adversarial auto encoder using code-discriminator as alphaGAN architectuires[4].
-In this work, the latet space shape is 5x3x5x16 and this is calculated by fully convolution layer.Fully convolution allows to extract features more specifically like semantic segmentation tasks.
+This network combined variatinal auto-encoder with generative adversarial network.
+Also the KL divergence loss of variational auto- encoder is replaced with adversarial auto-encoder using code-discriminator as alphaGAN architectuires[4].
+In this work, the shape of the latet space is 5x3x5x16 and this is calculated by fully convolution layer.
+Fully convolution allows to extract features more specifically like semantic segmentation tasks.
 As a result, fully convolution enables reconstruction performance to get better.
- Adversarial auto encodind architecture allows to loosen the constraint of distributions and treat this distribution as implicit.
-As a result, adversarial auto encoder enables reconstruction and generation performance to get better.
+ Adversarial auto-encoding architecture allows to loosen the constraint of distributions and treat this distribution as implicit.
+As a result, adversarial auto-encoder enables reconstruction and generation performance to get better.
 In addition, generative adversarial network architecture enables reconstruction and generation performance to get better as well.

 #### -Encoder